kasargeant/unseen/README.md

 * Built-in **component messaging and custom event** support.
 * No implicit reliance on any bundler e.g. WebPack (although, Unseen happily works with them all).

+## DEMO

+A simple live-demo can be found at:- [https://kasargeant.github.io/unseen/demo/](https://kasargeant.github.io/unseen/demo/)

 ## INSTALLATION

     npm install unseen

 ## DOCUMENTATION

+The [API Documentation](https://kasargeant.github.io/unseen/api/index.html) details the various components that make up Unseen.

-See the [Unseen Wiki](https://github.com/kasargeant/unseen/wiki) for current documentation.
+And the [Unseen Wiki](https://github.com/kasargeant/unseen/wiki) has a Quick start and various useful links.